 Alice Lake Trail | Petit Lake/Tin Cup Trailhead | Moderate & Long | Early-Season Snow

 Alice Lake is one of the many stops along the famous Tin Cup Hiker’s Loop that connects Alice and Toxaway Lakes with several others by crossing over the Snowyside Pass.
-When you get to the lake, take a moment to see the extraordinary set of peaks it is surrounded by.
+When you get to the lake, take a moment to see the extraordinary set of peaks surrounding its shores.
 If you go early in the season, it will most likely be too early to climb over the pass, but you can still see gorgeous views of El Capitan across the blue and slushy lake.
 If you come to this lake during the early season, be extra careful.
 There are many creek crossings, and the water will be high due to melting snow.

 Alpine Lake Trail | Redfish Inlet Trailhead | Moderate/Strenuous | Early-Season Snow